-The surrounding area consists of industrial, residential, educational, recreational/community and commercial/retail business land uses.
-There are some clubs and businesses located along the Marina Road such as the Cortado Coffee and the three rowing clubs; Shandon Boat Club & Naomhóga Chorcaí, Lee Rowing Club, and Cork Boat Club.
-To the north, the study area is bounded by the Lee River.
+The immediately surrounding area consists of industrial, residential, educational, recreational/ community, and commercial/retail business land uses.
+To the north, the study area is bounded by the Marina Promenade and the River Lee.
 Further north are residential areas and the Tivoli Docks and Industrial Estate.
-Páirc Uí Chaoimh, The Atlantic Pond, Galweys Dundanion Castle, Holland Park, Lee Rowing Club, and residential areas all lie to the south of the promenade.
-To the east is Cork Boat Club, residential housing, and Lough Mahon.
-Marina Commercial Park, Shandon Boat Club & Naomhóga Chorcaí, and Kennedy Quay are located to the west of the site as well as a brownfield site which may have been previously used development land.
+Residential areas lie to the south of the site.
+To the east is Cork boat club, residential housing and Lough Mahon.
+Páirc Uí Chaoimh, Marina Commercial Park and Kennedy quay are located to the west of the site.
 Refer to Table 2.1 for a full list of adjacent land uses.

-Table 2.1 - Adjacent Land Uses
+Table 2.1: Adjacent Land Uses

-BOUNDARY LAND USE North Bounded by the River Lee, the Tivoli Docks, an industrial estate and housing South Páirc Uí Chaoimh, The Atlantic Pond, Galweys Dundanion Castle, Holland Park East Cork Boat Club, residential premises, and Lough Mahon West Marina Commercial Park, Shandon Boat Club & Naomhóga Chorcaí, brownfield sites, and Kennedy Quay
+BOUNDARY LAND USE North Bounded by the Marina Promenade and the River Lee, the Tivoli Docks and Industrial Estate and residential housing South Residential housing East Cork boat club, residential housing and Lough Mahon West Páirc Uí Chaoimh, Marina Commercial Park and Kennedy quay